Itamichan/CG_photography/README.md

 * **About page** - User Story #16, where user is interested in the photographer's values and vision.
 * **Contact Form** - User Story #18, where the user wants to know the photographer's availability.
 Additionally, they want to be able to book a date directly in an existing calendar.
 * **Album covers** - From user testing I identified that some users don't realise that the albums are clickable in desktop view.
-* **Gallery images** - From page speed load test it became clear that the images in the galleries should be loaded in a consequent manner.
+* **Gallery images** - From page speed load test I concluded  that it will be better to load the images one after another and not all in the same time.
-* **Reviews** - As an outcome of testing it was decided to link the reviews to the relevant portfolios in a future release.
+* **Reviews** - As an outcome of testing I decided to link the reviews to the relevant portfolios in a future release.
 ## Technologies Used

 ### Languages

 * HTML - served as the base language for this project.
 * CSS - used for styling the HTML code.
-* [Sass](https://sass-lang.com/) - used for creation of variables, mixins and easy nesting of styles.
+* [Sass](https://sass-lang.com/) - used for creation of variables, mixins and easy nesting and grouping  of styles.

 ### Libraries